 You might be expected to stick to your grandmother’s traditional spread.
 But if a traditional Thanksgiving meal would break the bank, it might be time to switch up your menu.

-Check your local butcher shop or grocery store for deals on other kinds of meat.
+For example, there’s no reason to buy a turkey and a ham this year.
+Most of it will end up as leftovers, anyway.
+Pick one and save yourself money, time, and effort.
+Or get creative and check your local butcher shop or grocery store for deals on other kinds of meat.
 You might be surprised to find reduced pricing on pork, beef, or chicken right around Thanksgiving.

-10. Shop in Season and Local
+6. Shop in season and local

 It’s tempting to go overboard on Thanksgiving and whip up as many dishes as you can think of.
 But then you’ll have to deal with all the leftovers, which often end up in the trash.

-If you plan ahead appropriately, you’ll have enough leftovers for a few work lunches, but not so much that half you’ll have a wall of leftovers in your refrigerator that go bad before you can eat them.
+If you plan ahead appropriately, you’ll have enough leftovers for a few work lunches, but not so much that you’ll have a wall of leftovers in your refrigerator that go bad before you can eat them.

 Some packaged foods save you so much time and effort that they’re worth the expense.
 But it’s usually cheaper to make things like stuffing, mac n’ cheese, gravy, and other food from scratch.
-Save up stale bread for breadcrumbs, rather than buying a box, for example.
-Not only do homemade renditions cost less, they taste better too!